techbrave/techbrave.github.io/_posts/2018-08-19-algorithms.md

 title: Java - Algorithms
 layout: post
 ---

+Summarize the key points of algorithm, based on content from Elements of the programming interview

 | Technique (Algorithm)                     | Key                                                          |
 | ----------------------------------------- | ------------------------------------------------------------ |
 | Sorting (binary search, partitionByPivot) | Reduce the complexity by soring the input.
 Or, if the input is sorted, we might apply standard divide and conquer algo pattern. |